Once you reach age 65, you often find yourself wanting a smaller home or one more suited to your empty-nest requirements.

 If you have already reached your $1.6 million TBC, your downsizer contribution will need to remain in your accumulation phase super account (where it will be subject to 15% tax on any investment earnings from the contribution).

 For more on the TBC, read SuperGuide article Definitive guide to the $1.6 million transfer balance cap.

 4. Contributions are not subject to the Total Superannuation Balance limit

 Since 1 July 2017, you cannot make non-concessional (after-tax) contributions to your super account if you have a Total Superannuation Balance (TSB) of $1.6 million or more.

 If you have maxed out your opportunity to make non-concessional contributions to your super account, you can still make a downsizing contribution, as these contributions are exempt from the $1.6 million TSB limit.
 However, your downsizer contribution will count as part of your TSB in future financial years.
-(For more about your TSB, read SuperGuide articles What is included in my Total Superannuation Balance, and when does it apply? and A super guide to understanding the bring-forward rule.)
+(For more about your TSB, read SuperGuide articles Total Superannuation Balance: When it applies and what is included and A super guide to understanding the bring-forward rule.)

 5. There’s no requirement to buy a new home

 If you make a downsizing contribution (from the sale of your principal place of residence) you are not required to buy a new home.
 In fact, there is no requirement to buy a cheaper or smaller home after making a downsizer contribution, so you could decide to purchase a more expensive replacement.

 6. You must submit a downsizer contribution form